 Citigroup and Goldman Sachs are teaming up to issue about $900 million of securities linked to shopping malls, skyscrapers and hotels as soon as next week, according to a person familiar with the offering who asked not to be identified because terms aren’t public.
 Wells Fargo & Co.
-(WFC), Royal Bank of Scotland Group Plc (RBS), Morgan Stanley and Deutsche Bank AG (DBK) are also set to issue deals this month, said other people, who declined to be identified because terms aren’t public.
+(WFC:US), Royal Bank of Scotland Group Plc (RBS), Morgan Stanley and Deutsche Bank AG (DBK) are also set to issue deals this month, said other people, who declined to be identified because terms aren’t public.

 Sales of commercial-mortgage backed securities are surging as the Federal Reserve holds interest rates at almost zero for more than four years, encouraging bond buyers to seek out riskier assets.
 Issuance of the debt is poised to rise 50 percent this year to $60 billion, according to Deutsche Bank.

 “Investors have been falling all over themselves to buy CMBS of all varieties since the beginning of the year,” Harris Trifon, a debt analyst at Deutsche Bank, said today in an interview at the Commercial Real Estate Finance Council’s annual convention in Miami.
 “The deals should be well absorbed by the market, but the amount of new supply could cause some indigestion.”